System Requirements Specification

 As you hover over the area of the timeline that shows time with your mouse, the pointer is going to change into a two-way arrow.
 Move the mouse either to the left or the to the right while holding the left click to zoom in or to zoom out of the timeline.

 The Zoom to Fit the Timeline icon is located in the upper right corner of the timeline.
 Clicking on this icon will enable you to see all the media you’ve added to the timeline within a screen.
 Alternatively, you can use the zoom slider if you want to adjust the zoom level manually.

 A track is the part of the timeline where all the media is located.
 Tracks in Filmora9 can either hold video or audio files, and you should keep in mind that audio and video clips can never be on the same track.

 ❶ Add One Track Each Time

-In order to create and add a new track you just have to drag and drop audio or video file to a preferred location.
-Filmora will automatically create a new track for the elements dragged to the timeline.
+In order to create and add a new track you just have to drag and drop audio or video file to the blank area of the timeline, and Filmora will automatically create a new track for the elements dragged to the timeline.

 ❷ Add multiple tracks at the same time